 Imprisoned animals are miserable.
 Captive animals are deprived of everything that is natural to them; no matter how big some zoos try to make the enclosures, no matter how many branches they put in them, no matter how beautiful they make the background paintings on the wall, they don’t compare with the natural habitat the animals were meant to be in.

-As a result they frequently become bored and lonely and suffer from a condition called “zoochosis.”
+As a result animals are frequently bored and lonely and suffer from a condition called “zoochosis.”
 If you’ve ever witnessed a captive animal rock and sway back and forth, you’ve seen the disease firsthand.
 This condition is so rampant in zoos that some zoos give animals a mood-altering drug, such as Prozac, because the public has started to catch on.

-Some animals are so unhappy that they risk their lives in desperate attempts to free themselves.
+Some animals are so unhappy that they risk their lives in desperate attempts to free themselves or self-mutilate.

 In reality, most people only spend a few seconds at each display, waiting for the animals to do something “exciting,” but they gain little, if any, true understanding of the animals.
 In addition, captive animals don’t get to choose their mates, and they are sometimes artificially inseminated so that their babies can be sold or traded to other zoos.
 This often results in miscarriages, death at birth, or the mother’s rejection of her young.